 “All employees of essential businesses or operations who have any contact with customers or goods to be purchased shall wear the cloth face-covering recommended by the CDC while at their place of employment,” the order states.

 Illinois Gov. J.B.
-Pritzker last week mandated that all Illinois residents must wear a face mask "when in a public place where they can’t maintain a six-foot social distance," according to NBC 5 Chicago.
-"Face-coverings will be required in public indoor spaces, such as stores.
-This new requirement applies to all individuals over the age of two who are able to medically tolerate a face-covering or a mask."
+Pritzker has mandated that all Illinois residents must wear a face mask "when in a public place where they can’t maintain a six-foot social distance," according to NBC 5 Chicago.
+"Face coverings will be required in public indoor spaces, such as stores.
+This new requirement applies to all individuals over the age of two who are able to medically tolerate a face covering or a mask."

 Additionally, adults “shall use reasonable efforts” to have any children between the ages of 2 and 9 who accompany them during outings to use face masks or coverings, as per the order.